JOB OPENINGS

 Compensation & Benefits:

-• Compensation: DOE.
-Starting salary for newly admitted attorneys is $58,155.
-This position is a full-time position and compensation is made according to the Wage Administration Plan that became effective on August 1, 2007 (as revised on April 22, 2019).
+• Compensation: Starting salary for newly admitted attorneys is $58,200.
+This position is a full-time position and compensation is made according to WTLS’ salary scale adopted on April 28, 2025.

 • Benefits: Full-time benefits include the ability to participate in WTLS’ health insurance plan, dental plan, vision plan, LTD, Life Insurance, 401k retirement plan, paid Annual Leave (based on years of employment-starting at 12 days per year), paid Sick Leave (12 days per year), paid Holidays (12), and paid week off between Christmas and New Year.